Surgery obstructions from Khovanov homology: Branch sets and width bounds

+There are two remaining cases.
+First consider the case where It is possible for the width to decrease in this case.
+We claim that the $w(\tau(m+n))$ is no less than $k-1$.
+To see this, notice that a decrease in width by 2 would require that $b_1=n$ and However, this shows that $\Khred(\tau(m))$ contains a blank diagonal ($b_2=0$), a contradiction.

+The final case is similar.
+If the the possibility for width increase arises.
+Notice however that the possibility that the width drops by one before it increases is once again ruled out by the no blank diagonals hypothesis.
+Indeed if $b_k=n$ and then the case $w(\tau(m+n))=k-1$ implies that $\Khred(\tau(m+n+1))$ contains a blank diagonal.
+In particular, the width can only increase from $k$ to $k+1$ in this setting.

-\begin{remark} It follows from the above argument that, whenever $\wmax=\wmin+1$ for a tangle associated to a non-trivial knot in $S^3$, there is a unique $\ell$ for which $w(\tau(\ell))$ and $w(\tau(\ell+1))$ differ.
-Moreover, we may assume up to taking mirrors that $\ell\ge 0$. \end{remark}
+We conclude from this case study that either $\wmax=\wmin$ or $\wmax=\wmin+1$, as claimed.
+Whenever $\wmax=\wmin+1$, the width either {\em expands} or {\em decays}.
+It follows from the argument above that when this is the case for a tangle associated with a non-trivial knot in $S^3$, there is a unique $\ell$ for which $w(\tau(\ell))$ and $w(\tau(\ell+1))$ differ.

-We note that, having fixed $\ell\ge0$ whenever $\wmax=\wmin+1$, the width either {\em expands} or {\em decays}.
-More precisely, for $m=0$ in the notation of Lemma \ref{lem:general-stability}, the width expands whenever and the possibility for width decay arises whenever
+More precisely, in the notation of Lemma \ref{lem:general-stability}, the width expands whenever with $b_{\wmin}=1$, and the width decays whenever for some $\ell\in\bZ$.
+Notice that, since once a new diagonal appears it is forced to persist, and when an old diagonal vanishes it cannot reappear, due to the identification of the $q$-gradings in $\bF[\bZ/n\bZ]$.
+As a result, the value $\ell\in\bZ$ in each setting is unique. \end{proof}

 For example, Berge knots (chosen so that the lens space surgeries are positive) give rise to a family of tangles for which the width decays (c.f.
 Proposition \ref{prp:width-bound-Berge}).